DPA user authentication options

 DPA integrates with Windows Active Directory (AD).
 DPA uses the security group information from AD to assign permissions to groups.
 To configure DPA user authentication and permissions using AD, see Configure Active Directory or LDAP.

-If your repository database is Azure SQL and you are monitoring one or more Azure SQL databases, you can use Azure AD authentication in DPA.
-To configure DPA user authentication and permissions using Azure AD, see Use Azure AD authentication in DPA.
+If your repository database is Azure SQL and you are monitoring one or more Azure SQL databases, you can Microsoft Entra ID (previously Azure AD) authentication in DPA.
+To configure DPA user authentication and permissions using Microsoft Entra ID, see Use Azure AD authentication in DPA.

 LDAP user authentication